 is an attitude, not a technique.

 ACKNOWLEDGEMENTS: Heartfelt appreciation goes to my film crew Shoshana Geller, Moksha Lee Donahue, and Jacob Harris.
 Editing by Rebekah Green, and outfits by Indigenous Designs.
-I am indebted to George Leonard for bringing me to Aikido and my teachers Wendy Palmer and Richard Heckler.
+I am indebted to George Leonard for bringing me to Aikido and my teachers Wendy Palmer and Richard Heckler, and for bringing us all to Robert Nadeau, who is the wellspring of our wisdom.
 George knitted the Tamalpais Aikido community together with his vision of extending its teachings beyond dojo walls in new and diverse forms.
 Each of my senseis inspired me to do the same.
 I thank also Mitsugi Saotome Sensei for reminding me to study from off the mat, and Terry Dobson for showing me how many glorious forms that might take.

 TUNING IN to the Body